Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 Unfortunately, the truth is more complicated than that, especially when historical political and economic factors are considered.

-And as we shall see, there are some significant lessons to be learned from that incident that may be used to assess the success of devaluing our own currency in the twenty-first century.
+As we shall see, that incident offers some significant lessons that may be used to assess the success of devaluing our currency in the twenty-first century.

 Laying the Foundation

-The vast empires of Central Europe were gone after World War I, and the shattered nations formed from them had to adapt to a far more modest and unreliable operation.
+After World War I, the vast empires of Central Europe were gone, and the shattered nations that emerged from them had to adapt to a far more modest and unreliable operation.

-After the Bolsheviks seized power in Russia, a new force emerged further to the East with the audacious declaration that they would not stop there.
-On the opposite side of the Atlantic, America proved that it was capable of gathering the resources needed to win a significant global conflict and that it was capable of becoming a force to be dealt with.
+After the Bolsheviks seized power in Russia, a new force emerged further to the East, audaciously declaring that it would not stop there.
+On the opposite side of the Atlantic, America proved it could gather the resources needed to win a significant global conflict and become a force reckoned with.

 Since the once-powerful German troops were no longer a threat, Great Britain maintained its position as the leading superpower.
 Since it had security, its primary priority moving forward was economic, particularly as a defense against the escalating Bolshevik threat

-The fact that Germany had emerged from the war with its industrial capacity substantially intact meant that France, on the other hand, remained vulnerable to a resurgent Germany.
-As a result, its principal interests were political.
+Germany emerged from the war with its industrial capacity substantially intact, leaving France vulnerable to a resurgent Germany.
+As a result, France's principal interests were political.

 The British saw the two sides of Europe as separate, especially because the ongoing disputes of Eastern Europeans could once again draw the major Western powers into a regional conflict similar to 1914.